Agoric/agoric-sdk/packages/governance/README.md

 have exclusive access to the facet that allows the values to be set.
 The contract would also make the read-only facet visible, so others can see the current values.
-The initial values of the parameters, along with their types remain visible in the contract's terms.
+The initial values of the parameters, along with their types remain visible in the contract's `terms`.
+Contracts should be written so that it's easy to tell that the ParamManager, with its ability to change the parameter values (and access any powerful invitations) is only used in limited ways, and is only passed to objects that treat it as a sensitive resource.

-By using ContractHelper, the governed contract returns a (powerful) creatorFacet with two methods: `getParamMgrRetriever` (which provides access to read and modify parameters), and `getLimitedCreatorFacet`, which has the creator facet provided by the governed contract and doesn't include any powerful governance
+The governed contract uses a ContractHelper to return a (powerful) creatorFacet with two methods: `getParamMgrRetriever` (which provides access to read and modify parameters), and `getLimitedCreatorFacet`, which has the creator facet provided by the governed contract and doesn't include any powerful governance